maticnetwork/zkevm-docs/docs/PIL/pil-plonk.md

 id: pil-plonk
 title: PLONK In PIL
 sidebar_label: PLONK in PIL
-description: A description of how PLONK verification is implemented in PIL.
+description: This document describes how PLONK verification is implemented in Polynomial Identity Language.
 keywords:
-  - docs
   - polygon
   - PIL
-  - state
-  - machine
-  - Polygon zkEVM
+  - zkEVM
+  - PLONK
 ---

 This document will help us in understanding how to implement $\mathcal{PlonK}$ verification by using **connection arguments**.
 Let's begin!